 Southern Buttermilk Pie is a classic that remains amongst the most beloved pies in the South.
 Filled with a sweet and tangy custard, it's topped with a light dusting of nutmeg.
 After baking, slice and serve with a dollop of whipped cream.
 The velvety custard is certain to make it a favorite sweet ending to your meal.

 The concept of Southern Buttermilk Pie is believed to have its roots from the English settlers who lived here in the South.
 You may have also heard of another Southern classic called chess pie.
 Chess pie is very similar but, uses cornmeal in the custard as opposed to flour for thickening.
 Lemon juice and vanilla add a hint of flavor to the custard, and this pie is unapologetically sweet.

 - What kind of buttermilk makes the best buttermilk pie?
 This is not the time to use nonfat buttermilk.
-Whole buttermilk yields the best results but, low fat will work in a pinch.
+Whole buttermilk yields the best results, but low fat will work in a pinch.
 Whole fat buttermilk, well shaken.

 - Can I adjust the sugar in buttermilk pie?
 You can decrease the sugar by ¼ cup, if you desire.
 Buttermilk pie is traditionally sweet and the sweetness does mellow a bit as it chills.

-- The center of the custard filling will puff while baking but, as the pie cools, it settles.
+- Please note, the center of the custard filling will puff up while baking, but as the pie cools, it will settle.
 This is normal and not an indication that something went wrong.

-- Buttermilk pie can be made a couple of days in advance and chilled until serving.
+- Buttermilk pie can be made up to two days in advance and kept well chilled until serving.